+30,000 people identified as non-binary

+In 2018 the Coventry

+Safeguarding Children

+Partnership & Adults Board

-In 2018 the Safeguarding Children Partnership completed a Looked After Children thematic audit which focused on the experiences of Coventry children and young people.
+completed an audit which

+focused on the experiences of

+Coventry children and young

+people

 Gender Identity in Coventry

 The Audit included both those in care and care leavers.
 One of the main areas of discussion was that some people feel lost in a world of rapidly changing diversity.